 - The name comet comes from Kometes, which means long hair.
 In this case, the 'hair' stretches for millions of miles.

-- Comets have 4 parts: a nucleus, a coma, a dust tail and an ion tail.
+- Comets have four parts: a nucleus, a coma, a dust tail, and an ion tail.

-- Comets get halos when they move closer to the sun - the coma - so they're kinda like intergalactic angels.
+- Comets get halos when they move closer to the sun - the coma - so they are kind of like intergalactic angels.

-- Comets actually have two tails, contrary to popular belief, an ion tail and a gas tail that point away from the sun due to solar radiation.
+- Comets actually have two tails, contrary to widespread belief, an ion tail and a gas tail that point away from the sun due to solar radiation

 Meteors, on the other hand, are streaks of light caused by spaces rocks burning up when they enter earth's atmosphere.
 They range from the size of grains to a meter wide and are generally smaller than asteroids.
 If it is smaller than this, it is a micrometeoroid.
 Meteors usually are fragments of asteroids and comets.
 If a meteor survives and lands on earth intact, it is called a meteorite.